dhbalaji/docusauras-dhbalaji-blog/my-reads/2023/book10.md

 In success literature, its a trend to observe and reverse engineer the qualities of successful people or reversing the trend which is followed by masses.
 In this context `minimalism` has hit a niche market and there is a good amount of education, adoption and evangalism available out there.

+> You are bound by home instead of being freed by home.

 Lets answer the `why`, Minimalism is a philosophy so its hard to punch in a scientific definition to minimalism.
 Minimalism is about focussing on things that matter to you and your goal in life.
 A minimalist tries to turn his sorroundings, tools and thoughts towards the main goal in life.

 Lets observe Steve Jobs, he believed in good design.
 According to Jobs, design is not how it looks but how it works.
 His car, dress, office, products and his entire life was obssesively driven by design instead of being missold to random ideas or whims of the market.
 Nevertheless, he acheived greate things in life.

+> Reimagine the environment around the goals in life.

 ## Top ideas from the book